leandrosardi/blackops/README.md

-**THIS PROJECT IS UNDER CONSTRUCTION**

-**Just a VERY SIMPLE library to manage your DevOps.**

 # BlackOps

 The **BlackOps** library makes it easy to manage your DevOps.

-Once installed, BlackOps gives you an `ops` tool to perform your deployments and monitor your nodes from the comfort of your command line.
+BlackOps gives you an script series to perform your deployments and monitor your nodes from the comfort of your command line.

-The `ops` command provides the following features:
+BlackOps provides the following features:

 1. **Continious Deployment**,
 2. **Logs Monitoring**,
 3. **Processes Monitoring**; and
 4. **Infrastructure Monitoring**.

-**Note:** The `ops` command has been tested on Ubuntu 20.04.
+**Note:** BlackOps has been tested on the following stack:

+- Ubuntu 20.04,
+- Ruby 3.1.2; and
+- Bundler 2.3.7.

 **Table of Contents**